 Beyond energy sources the two further components of our housing footprint we calculate are waste disposal and water use.

 Emissions from waste disposal are mainly the result of methane produced at landfill sites as well as transport.
 By calculating how much waste you produce each week and multiplying by 52 you can get your annual waste production.
-This is then multiplied by a carbon intensity to get your footprint.
+Multiply this by a carbon intensity to get your footprint.
 The intensity will differ greatly from country to country depending on how much waste goes to landfill, how much is incinerated and how much is recycled.
-Intensities capturing these differences can be drawn from life cycle literature or estimated from national inventories of greenhouse gasses.
+We draw intensities capturing these differences from life cycle literature or estimate them from national inventories of greenhouse gasses.

 Water use can also be surprisingly carbon intensive in some places.
-Emissions come from two main sources, electricity used in pumping water during its supply and the methane and nitrous oxide that arises from waste water and sewage treatment.
-Again, intensities differ greatly from country to country but once you work out your daily usage you can multiply by 365 for your yearly usage and apply an intensity to calculate your footprint.
+Emissions come from two main sources: electricity used in pumping water during its supply and the methane and nitrous oxide that arises from waste water and sewage treatment.
+Again, intensities differ greatly from country to country.
+Once you work out your daily usage you can multiply by 365 for your yearly usage and apply an intensity to calculate your footprint.

 One important area missing from these calculations is the emissions from housing construction.
 This is called the “embodied energy” of the house.
-We left out construction emissions from these calculations because they are an area over which most of us have no control and are generally counted as part of capital emissions.
-A calculation for these emissions can be done as a share of national construction emissions or by floor space per person given average build emissions and lifespan, but neither of these methods is very reliable.
+We left out construction emissions from these calculations.
+This is because we don’t have any control over these factors and therefore we count them as part of capital emissions.
+One could include a calculation for these emissions as a share of national construction emissions or by floor space per person.
+Given average build emissions and lifespan, neither of these methods is very reliable.